Lab Digestion of Biomass for methane production utilizes “GB21″ equipment. Results are possible within 21 days.

 Landfilling largely removes organic matter from nature’s positive carbon cycle, as does incineration and pyrolysis (biochar).
 Composting has been the traditional preferred choice of a sustainable, biological solution – partly because it is perceived as easy to do.
 However, composting is not necessarily the best first-choice for high energy organic wastes (such as fatty residues and food scraps).
 Using biomethane as a front-end with composting combined for post-treatment may offer unique advantages.
 Woods End is well-positioned to evaluate and analyze these potentials as the firm has a number of years experience in the USA, Europe and C.A. in analysis and measuring of biogas facilities.

-The Bio-Laboratory: a well-equipped biolaboratory to perform screening of materials, routine biogas-production runs (lab and pilot scale), gas quality analysis, and digestate stability and end-use tests.
+The Bio-Laboratory at Woods End: A well-equipped biolaboratory to perform screening of materials, routine biogas-production runs (lab and pilot scale), gas quality analysis, and digestate stability and end-use tests.
 The staff are actively involved in a variety of pilot scale trials nationwide.
 Woods End is experienced in comparing liquid and “dry-fermentation” systems for manures, food scraps, energy crops, silage, DDGS and other “green by-products”.

-Tests performed at Woods End enable operators and designers to properly plan details of engineeering, process management end digestate utilization.
+Tests performed at Woods End enable operators and designers to properly plan details of engineering, process management end digestate utilization.
+Call us for a quote on your project, or use our Request for Service form.

 BMP – Biomethane Potential